jpellman/alert-appsstatus/README.md

 ## To-Do

- * Actually use YAML files for configuration.
- * Implement a whitelist in case we only care about certain G Suite services.
  * Attempt to add compatibility with Python 2 / make this work across all Pythons.
- * Add logging
  * Add better support for text messaging other than "use @vtext.com addresses".
  * At some point I'd like to convert this into a proper PyPI package.